 Duolingo is a freemium app that specializes in language education.
 The application has its own currency (earned for completing different activities), as well as point-based rewards and a scoreboard.
 Moreover, users can earn pretty badges.
 You are not only learning a new language, but you also have a chance to compete with other students and then share your achievements.
 Even though less than 3% of people subscribe to the app’s premium offering, they brought around $180 million in total bookings in 2020.

-Monetization of non-paying users
+Monetization of non-paying users of subscription apps

 Thankfully, there are ways to monetize even the users who will likely never convert into paying customers.

 Encourage the audience to share referral codes – the existing user gets a cool bonus, while you get a chance to acquire a new user.
 Airbnb’s referral program is one of the most successful marketing campaigns of its kind.
 The last version of the program was added on iOS and Android.
 It allowed people to import Gmail contacts and then send customized invitations to their friends.
 “Give your friends $25 to travel”.
 The renewed referral program drove 900% year-on-year growth for first-time bookings and the daily signups and bookings increased by 300%.